Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 - [OpenTopoMap](http://garmin.opentopomap.org/#download): the "Garmin" file contains both a base map and a contour line map in img format
 - [BBBike](http://extract.bbbike.org/?lang=en): allows to create a contour line file for a custom area.
-- [Velomap](https://www.velomap.org): download the .exe file and chose "installe a separate contour lines only map" during the installation process.
+- [Velomap](https://www.velomap.org): download the .exe file and chose "install a separate contour lines only map" during the installation process.

 ###Raster contour line layer
 Some TMS tile servers provide contour line only layers.
 To use such a layer in QMS, add a *.tms file to your map directory.